CelineDknp/JobBlockly/HowToBlockly.md

 ## ------ EDIT THE INSTRUCTION ------
 By graphical interface :
 In the INGInious "Edit task" menu, in Basic settings you can modify the overall context of the task.
 In the Subproblems, clicking on the subproblem itself, same.

 In the task.yaml file :
 The general context is the third point of the file (after the author) The subproblem context is under problem -> subProblemName -> header

 ## ------ EDIT THE BLOCKS ------
 By graphical interface :
 In the subproblem tab, select "edit toolbox/workspace graphically"

 In the task.yaml :
-	Edit the code between the <xml> </xml> under toolbox of the subproblem
+Edit the code between the xml tags under toolbox of the subproblem

 ## ------ CHANGE THE MAZE ------
 In file maze.js (taskName/public/maze.js), the table from line 68 to 74 represents the mase that will be executed.